akretion/docky/doc/manual/introduction.rst

    docky build

-It will run a new docker image with odoo and postgres inside.
+It will run a new docker image as you specify in your 'dev.docker-compose.yml' file.
 Docky build will read and execute the file 'odoo/Dockerfile'.

 If you doesn't have the file 'dev.docker-compose.yml' before the docky build, it will automatically ask you if you want to create the file.